MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallproviderandchains.md

-<b>WSCInstallProviderAndChains</b> is an enhanced version of the basic <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscinstallprovider">WSCInstallProvider</a> function used to install a single transport service provider.
-If a layered service provider is being installed, then <b>WSCInstallProviderAndChains</b> should be used.  <b>WSCInstallProviderAndChains</b> can install a layered protocol and one or more protocol chains with a single function call.
-To accomplish the same work using <b>WSCInstallProvider</b> would require multiple function calls.
+**WSCInstallProviderAndChains** is an enhanced version of the basic <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscinstallprovider">WSCInstallProvider</a> function used to install a single transport service provider.
+If a layered service provider is being installed, then **WSCInstallProviderAndChains** should be used.  **WSCInstallProviderAndChains** can install a layered protocol and one or more protocol chains with a single function call.
+To accomplish the same work using **WSCInstallProvider** would require multiple function calls.

 Winsock 2 accommodates layered protocols.
 A layered protocol is one that implements only higher level communications functions while relying on an underlying transport stack for the actual exchange of data with a remote endpoint.
 An example of a layered protocol would be a security layer that adds a protocol to the connection establishment process in order to perform authentication and to establish a mutually agreed upon encryption scheme.
 Such a security protocol would generally require the services of an underlying reliable transport protocol such as TCP or SPX.
 The term base protocol refers to a protocol such as TCP or SPX which is capable of performing data communications with a remote endpoint.
 The term layered protocol is used to describe a protocol that cannot stand alone.
 A protocol chain would then be defined as one or more layered protocols strung together and anchored by a base protocol.
-A base protocol has the <b>ChainLen</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/ns-winsock2-wsaprotocol_infoa">WSAPROTOCOL_INFO</a> structure set to  <b>BASE_PROTOCOL</b> which is defined to be 1.
-A layered protocol has the <b>ChainLen</b> member of the <b>WSAPROTOCOL_INFO</b> structure set to <b>LAYERED_PROTOCOL</b> which is defined to be zero.
-A protocol chain has the <b>ChainLen</b> member of the <b>WSAPROTOCOL_INFO</b> structure set to greater than 1.
+A base protocol has the **ChainLen** member of the [WSAProtocol_Info](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa) structure set to  **BASE_PROTOCOL** which is defined to be 1.
+A layered protocol has the **ChainLen** member of the **WSAPROTOCOL_INFO** structure set to **LAYERED_PROTOCOL** which is defined to be zero.
+A protocol chain has the **ChainLen** member of the **WSAPROTOCOL_INFO** structure set to greater than 1.

-If <i>lpProtocolInfoList</i> is set to <b>NULL</b>, this function creates protocol chains where the provider is layered over the base protocol for each unique protocol type as defined by the address family, socket type, and protocol.
+If <i>lpProtocolInfoList</i> is set to **NULL**, this function creates protocol chains where the provider is layered over the base protocol for each unique protocol type as defined by the address family, socket type, and protocol.
 This eliminates the creation of any inaccessible duplicate provider entries.

-If <i>lpProtocolInfoList</i> is set to a non-<b>NULL</b> value, this function creates protocol chains by obtaining the top-most entry  in the configuration information that matches the address family, socket type, and protocol from each element in the provided array.
+If <i>lpProtocolInfoList</i> is set to a non-**NULL** value, this function creates protocol chains by obtaining the top-most entry  in the configuration information that matches the address family, socket type, and protocol from each element in the provided array.
 Again, only the address family, socket type, and protocol  are considered; all other members and duplicates are ignored.

 Upon successful completion of this call, any subsequent calls to <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaenumprotocolsa">WSAEnumProtocols</a> or  <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscenumprotocols">WSCEnumProtocols</a> will return the newly-created protocol chain entries.
-Be aware that in Windows environments, only instances of <i>Ws_32.dll</i> created by calling <a href="https://docs.microsoft.com/windows/desktop/api/winsock/nf-winsock-wsastartup">WSAStartup</a> after the successful completion  of <b>WSCInstallProviderAndChains</b> will include the new entries when <b>WSAEnumProtocols</b> and <b>WSCEnumProtocols</b> returns. <div class="alert"><b>Note</b>   The <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaenumprotocolsa">WSAEnumProtocols</a> function does not enumerate a layered protocol entry while <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscenumprotocols">WSCEnumProtocols</a> does.</div>
+Be aware that in Windows environments, only instances of <i>Ws_32.dll</i> created by calling <a href="https://docs.microsoft.com/windows/desktop/api/winsock/nf-winsock-wsastartup">WSAStartup</a> after the successful completion  of **WSCInstallProviderAndChains** will include the new entries when **WSAEnumProtocols** and **WSCEnumProtocols** returns. <div class="alert">**Note**   The <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaenumprotocolsa">WSAEnumProtocols</a> function does not enumerate a layered protocol entry while <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscenumprotocols">WSCEnumProtocols</a> does.</div>
 <div> </div>

-On success, <b>WSCInstallProviderAndChains</b> will attempt to alert all interested applications that have registered for notification of the change by calling <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaproviderconfigchange">WSAProviderConfigChange</a>.
+On success, **WSCInstallProviderAndChains** will attempt to alert all interested applications that have registered for notification of the change by calling <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaproviderconfigchange">WSAProviderConfigChange</a>.

-The <b>WSCInstallProviderAndChains</b> function can only be called by a user logged on as a member of the Administrators group.
-If <b>WSCInstallProviderAndChains</b> is called by a user that is not a member of the Administrators group, the function call will fail and <a href="https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2">WSANO_RECOVERY</a> is returned in the <i>lpErrno</i> parameter.
+The **WSCInstallProviderAndChains** function can only be called by a user logged on as a member of the Administrators group.
+If **WSCInstallProviderAndChains** is called by a user that is not a member of the Administrators group, the function call will fail and <a href="https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2">WSANO_RECOVERY</a> is returned in the <i>lpErrno</i> parameter.
  For computers running Windows Vista or Windows Server 2008, this function can also fail because of user account control (UAC).
-If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a <b>requestedExecutionLevel</b> set to <b>requireAdministrator</b>.
-If the application on Windows Vista or Windows Server 2008 lacks this manifest file, a user logged on as a member of the Administrators group other than the built-in Administrator must then be executing the application in an enhanced shell as the built-in Administrator (<b>RunAs administrator</b>) for this function to succeed.
+If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a **requestedExecutionLevel** set to **requireAdministrator**.
+If the application on Windows Vista or Windows Server 2008 lacks this manifest file, a user logged on as a member of the Administrators group other than the built-in Administrator must then be executing the application in an enhanced shell as the built-in Administrator (**RunAs administrator**) for this function to succeed.